TommyChangUMD/cpp-boilerplate-v2/README.md

 # Download the code:
   git clone https://github.com/TommyChangUMD/cpp-boilerplate-v2
   cd cpp-boilerplate-v2
-# Create make files:
+# Configure the project and generate a native build system:
+  # Must re-run this command whenever any CMakeLists.txt file has been changed.
   cmake -S ./ -B build/
-# Compile and build the code:
+# Compile and build the project:
   # rebuild only files that are modified since the last build
   cmake --build build/
   # or rebuild everything from scracth
   cmake --build build/ --clean-first
+  # to see verbose output, do:
+  cmake --build build/ --verbose
 # Run program:
   ./build/app/shell-app
 # Run tests: